-DENTON, Texas (5/18/09) - North Texas tennis assistant coach Jeff Maren has been named the team's associate head coach announced by Director of Athletics Rick Villarreal on Monday.
+DENTON, Texas (5/18/09) - Mean Green tennis assistant coach Jeff Maren has been named the team's associate head coach announced by Director of Athletics Rick Villarreal on Monday.

 "I am honored to be given the title of associate head coach of the women's team at North Texas," said Maren.
 "I appreciate the confidence that Rick Villarreal and Coach Lama have in me, and I am looking forward to playing my role in helping the team accomplish it's goals for next season."